cvk98/Proxmox-host-maintenance-mode/README.md

 Changelog:
-**0.6**
+**0.6** :
-Redesigned the mechanism for determining the end of VM migration Added voice notification (not tested on Linux server versions)
+Redesigned the mechanism for determining the end of VM migration.
+Added voice notification (not tested on Linux server versions).